 Solar is not the surefire investment it was in the days of the Solar Bonus Scheme, however it can still save you money in the long-term by shaving hundreds off your energy bill every year.

 While the price of solar has fallen over the years, solar panels are still an expensive purchase.
 It will take years before the solar panels pay off and your solar savings exceed what you spent on the system.

 Solar is going to be most profitable for households and small businesses which:

 - Have great weather

 - Receive a large feed-in tariff

-Is your roof right for solar?
 Solar can be installed on nearly any type of roof, whether it is flat or tilted.
-Solar installation may, however, be slightly more expensive if your roof is flat as the installer will need to install and mount the solar panels on angled brackets.
+Solar installation may, however, be slightly more expensive if your roof is flat as the installer would need to install and mount the solar panels on angled brackets.

 Anyone with an old or damaged roof should consider repairs before installing solar – once its installed, your roof needs to last as long as the new solar panels.

-How shaded is your roof?
-If there are trees blocking the sunlight to your roof, you will need to have these trimmed to ensure the solar panels receive sunlight.
-The down side is that removing the shade might make your home warmer in the summer months.
+Keep in mind, if there are trees blocking the sunlight to your roof, you may need to have these trimmed to ensure the solar panels receive sunlight.

-Are you considering leasing or selling?
 While solar panels undoubtedly improve property value, how much value they add will depend on the property market – so it’s not necessarily a safe bet.
 If you’re planning on leasing out the property, realestate.com.au says renters are likely to pay more rent for a property with solar panels.
-Also be sure to keep an eye for developments on how you can benefit from the Queensland Government’s proposed Affordable Energy Plan.